 A small Baptist church, probably made of wood and corrugated iron, once stood on a site beside what is now Oak Tree Close.
 With its graveyard, this served as the place of Baptist worship before the present Baptist Church was built on the north side of the Green.
-In 1812 this land was owned by Moses Linford who at the time was head of a prominent Baptist family and it is almost certain that he gave the land for the building of the chapel and graveyard where the Linford family grave is situated.
+In 1812 this land was owned by William Linford (1748-1822) who at the time was the head of a prominent Baptist family in the village and it is almost certain that he, or his son Moses, gave the land for the building of the chapel and graveyard where the Linford family grave is situated.
 The chapel was recorded in the 1842 Martham Tithe Award as plot 30 in the name of ‘Chapel Trustees’ and this is how it looks on the Tithe Award map.

 In 1879 a commemorative foundation stone was laid when building of the present Baptist Chapel on the north side of the Village Green started.
-The chapel was built in red bricks given by Mr Moore of Martham and it included a kitchen, coal store and provisions for a school room.
+The chapel was built in red bricks given by Robert Moore (1825-1885) of Martham and it included a kitchen, coal store and provisions for a school room.
 On 29th March 1880 its opening services were held as reported in the Norfolk News article shown below.
 The new chapel could accommodate 170 people and one of its first ministers to preach in the new church was the Rev. Charles Stovell who lived a couple of doors away at Brooklyn House in 1881.
 He seems to have had a record of travelling to new churches in various parts of the country and by 1891 he had moved to become the Pastor at Chudleigh in Devon where another new church was being established.

 It is apparent that the Church needed repairs by the mid 1920’s and in 1925 an article appeared in the Independent & The Journal newspaper on 9th August that year about a fete held at Sutfield House in aid of the Baptist Church renovation fund.
 A copy of the rather long article is shown below with a transcription of the first part of it.